lasdf1234/en/documentation/Cloud-Database-and-Cache/MongoDB/Best-Practices/Capped-Collections.md

-For more information, please see the "[MongoDB Official Document] (https://docs.mongodb.com/v3.2/core/capped-collections/)".
+For more information, please see the "[MongoDB Official Document](https://docs.mongodb.com/v3.2/core/capped-collections/)".